cicirello/JavaPermutationTools/README.md

 ## Overview

-The JavaPermutationTools (JPT) API provides Java classes that enable representing and generating permutations and sequences, as well as performing computation on permutations and sequences.
+The JavaPermutationTools (JPT) library provides Java classes and interfaces, etc that enable representing and generating permutations and sequences, as well as performing computation on permutations and sequences.
 It includes implementations of a variety of permutation distance metrics as well as distance metrics on sequences (i.e., Strings, arrays, and other ordered data types).

-JPT is organized into the following packages:
-* __org.cicirello.permutations__: Permutation class and a class for iterating over permutations.
-* __org.cicirello.permutations.distance__: Collection of permutation distance metric implementations.
-* __org.cicirello.sequences__: Classes that perform a variety of operations on sequences (such as arrays, etc).
-* __org.cicirello.sequences.distance__: Collection of distance metrics on Strings and other sequences.
-* __org.cicirello.math.la__ : Linear algebra related classes.
-* __org.cicirello.math.rand__ : Classes related to efficient, or specialized, random number generation.
-* __org.cicirello.math.stats__: Statistics related classes.

-Javadoc documentation is in the /docs folder as well as at https://jpt.cicirello.org/

-Source code is found in the /src folder.
-JUnit test classes are found in the /tests folder, which mirrors the package structure of /src.
+## Repository Organization

+The GitHub repository is organized as follows:
+* The [/build](build) directory contains an ant build file, and other resources related to building the library.
-Compiled jar files of the library are in the /dist folder.
+* The [/dist](dist) directory contains the compiled jar files of the library.
+* The [/docs](docs) directory contains the javadoc documentation in a sub-directory /docs/api.
+The /docs directory is also the location of the website for the project hosted via GitHub pages at https://jpt.cicirello.org/.
+* The [/examples](examples) directory contains several example programs that use the library, and which demonstrate usage of various features.

-The /examples folder includes source code to illustrate how to use the library.
-The /replication folder includes source code that recreates results found in publications associated with the library.
+* The [/replication](replication) directory includes source code that recreates results found in publications associated with the library.
+* The [/src](src) directory contains all of the source code.
+* The [/tests](tests) directory contains JUnit test cases for all functionality of the library.

 ## Building the Library (with ant)